 Treatment: Untreated.
 These Australian Jarrah or various tropical hardwood railway sleepers were used on the British railways without any form of treatment, so are suitable for long lasting and people friendly projects, whether inside or out, where creosote is unsuitable.

-Description: These reclaimed Australian Jarrah and various tropical hardwood railway sleepers are probably between 30 - 60 years old, depending on which section of railway they came from in Britain.
-They are durable, tight-grained tropical hardwoods with excellent longevity.
-Good quality, solid hardwood untreated railway sleepers, straight and square, suitable for all landscaping projects, as well as furniture and internal use.
+Description: These weathered reclaimed Australian Jarrah and various tropical hardwood railway sleepers are probably between 30 - 60 years old, depending on which section of railway they came from in Britain.
+They were originally constructed from a durable, tight-grained tropical hardwood that was chosen for it's longevity.
+They are generally solid hardwood railway sleepers, reasonably straight and square, & suitable for most landscaping projects, as well as furniture and internal use.
+Having spent 30 - 60 years on a railway track, they may have the rustic signs of cracks, loose bits, and 'character' with occasional areas of crumbly softness or decay.

 Cutting: Quite hard.
 You'll need a circular saw / chainsaw / powered saw to cut these railway sleepers.
 Start off with a new or sharpened blade, and be prepared to re-sharpen.
 Occasionally people try by handsaw, but you have to be very determined or fit.
 As with any project, it makes sense to try and limit the amount of cuts you need to do.
 Try and plan a design that fits with the size of our railway sleepers!
 There are different lengths of these railway sleepers.